JonKelley88/guess_the_password/README.md

 # Guess the Password

-Simple browser game with an ES2015 refactor.
-Open `index.html` in the browser to play the game.
+Simple browser game written by [rithmschool](https://github.com/rithmschool/guess_the_password).
+I refactored the JavaScript to use ES2015 features.
+You can play the game [here](...)!

-If you'd like to see some ES2015 features in the JavaScript code (including `let`, `const`, arrow functions, and more), check out the `ES2015` branch.